Frequently Asked Questions

 - Fun and Social Interaction

 Absolutely!
 The more you sing, the better.
-MCC does not want to take kids away from school choirs, in fact we want MCC choristers to be leaders in their school choirs.
+MCC does not want to take kids away from school choirs.
+In fact, we encourage MCC choristers to be leaders in their school choirs.

 Yes.
 The high quality choral experiences that are afforded to MCC choristers require a talented and educated staff that teach and direct as well as plan and organize concerts and other performance opportunities.
 There is financial aid available through the Emily Crocker Scholarship Fund to help families in need.
 Click here for more info on tuition & fees.

-It is imporant for choristers to be at each rehearsal and performance.
-However, the MCC staff understands that it is necessary to miss a rehearsal or a performance.
+It is important for choristers to be at each rehearsal and performance.
+However, the MCC staff understands that it is sometimes necessary to miss a rehearsal or a performance.
 MCC choristers are excused for school-required performances.
 The key is to have open communication with the Rehearsal Assistant and Director.
-If a chorister has missed too many rehearsals leading up to a concert, the director may ask the chorister to schedule a time to show the director he/she is properly prepared for the performance.
+If a chorister has missed too many rehearsals leading up to a concert, the director may ask the chorister to schedule a time to show the director he/she/they is properly prepared for the performance.

 - Regular communication will be sent via email on a weekly basis.
-The weekly newsletter will include any future date changes/additions to calendar items, announcements and links to concert ticket sales.
+The weekly newsletter will include any future date changes/additions to the calendar, announcements, and links to concert ticket sales.
 Volunteer requests and updates will also be in the weekly email.

-- A calendar will be managed online through the website, which can be linked to a personal calender app.
+- A calendar will be managed online through the website, which can be linked to a personal calendar app.

-- Singupgenius.com is used to manage signups for activities and multiple performances that utilize a portion of the choir.
+- Singup.com is used to manage signups for activities and multiple performances that utilize a portion of the choir.

 In addition to regular season concerts that MCC hosts, MCC choirs are invited to sing with other performing arts groups in the area.
-These collaborative performances include singing in the Milwaukee Ballet’s annual production of Tchaikovsky’s The Nutcracker and various other performances with the Ballet, Milwaukee Symphony Orchestra, Bel Canto Chorus, Chant Clarie, UW-M Men’s Chorus and other area arts organizations.
+These collaborative performances include singing in the Milwaukee Ballet’s annual production of Tchaikovsky’s The Nutcracker, as well as various other performances with the Ballet, Milwaukee Symphony Orchestra, Bel Canto Chorus, Chant Clarie, UW-M Men’s Chorus, and other area arts organizations.
 Information about these performances can be found on the Special Performances page under the Performances heading.